-- a decrease in sensation
+- a change in sensation

 People who are having problems with their senses, such as touch, vision, or

 smell, may also need to see a neurologist.
 Problems with senses are sometimes

 caused by nervous system disorders.

-Center, neurologists may also treat patients with:
+Neurologists also see patients with:

 - seizure disorders, such as epilepsy

 - infections of the nervous system, including

 encephalitis, meningitis, or brain abscesses

 - neurodegenerative disorders, such as Lou Gehrig’s

 - spinal cord disorders, including inflammatory and

 Because the nervous system is complex, a neurologist may specialize in a

 There are many subspecialties.
-Some examples of subspecialties are:
+Some examples of subspecialties include:

 - headache medicine

-- clinical neuromuscular pathology
+- neuromuscular medicine

 - neurocritical care